atmire/IRUS/README.md

 # Configuration <a name="Configuration"></a> #

-A new stats.cfg has been created in the modules configuration directory to offer compatibility with your repository.
+A new `stats.cfg` file has been created in the modules configuration directory to offer compatibility with your repository.
 Below is an excerpt from the configuration and a short explanation of every property that is used.

+> By default the tracker will sent data to a TEST tracker.
+Please change `tracker.environment` to `production` to start sending data to the live IRUS tracker.

 ```
 #-----------------------#